argo-vision/pyservices/.eggs/README.txt

-This directory contains eggs that were downloaded by setuptools to build, test, and run plug-ins.
+This directory contains eggs that were downloaded by setuptools to initialize_and_run, test, and run plug-ins.

 This directory caches those eggs to prevent repeated downloads.